Automattic/blaze-ads/README.md

 For a local docker setup, you can see instructions [here](docker/README.md).

 You can also use any WordPress environment tool.
-If you follow that path, you will need to install/activate these plugins:
-* WooCommerce
-* Jetpack

 To generate this plugin's zip file, run this command:
 ```
 pnpm build
 ```

 The release file will be located at the root of the repo with the name `blaze-ads.zip`.

+Regardless of the path you choose for your environment, your installation will need a public tunnel.
+Blaze Ads internally uses a Jetpack connection, and Jetpack requires your site to be public to function correctly.

 ## Debugging